Joan Licup provides 10 Natural Treatments to Prevent Anemia.

 1. Increase Your Acidity Levels

-Iron and B-vitamins are important components for absorption.
+Iron and B-vitamins are essential components of absorption.
 The parietal cells are responsible for secreting acids to increase the absorption rate process.
 You can boost the absorption rate process neutrally by eating foods with Vitamin C. Eating foods enriched with ascorbic acid may help maintain the acidity level and helps the body absorbs iron and B-vitamins.
-However, you should not take the Vitamin C excessively so that it won't trigger gastrointestinal acid and stomach bloat.
+However, you should not take Vitamin C excessively so that it won't trigger gastrointestinal acid and stomach bloat.

 2. Try a Food Elimination Diet